 NCA presumes that the data in your data file (input file) are organized in a similar way as is commonly used in data files, for example SPSS data files.
 Rows correspond to cases (except for the first row, which can be a header with variable names; these names will appear in the plots and other NCA output).
 Columns correspond to variables (except for the first column, which can be row names).
+All variable values must be numbers (no letters).

-A common data file type for R is .csv (e.g., an Excel file saved as .csv3).
+A common data file type for R is .csv (e.g., an Excel file saved as .csv).
 Missing data in a .csv file must be an empty cell (do not use NA, 999 or other symbols).
 Other data file types than .csv are possible as well.
 Examples include SPSS (.sav), Stata (.dta), and SAS (.xpt).
 See a general R-manual for instructions about how to import these other types of data files in R (many R manuals can be found on internet).